 Although for many of you the words “Soma Saito” and “romantic” don’t make sense in the same phrase, turns out that Saito has some suggestive, innuendo-filled songs in his repertoire that may hint at a romantic side.

 Note: Saito still claims that he sucks at writing romantic songs so you’ll have to wait a bit until he crafts one, if ever.
+As we’ve all noticed so far, especially with the release of “my beautiful valentine” is that if you want a sexy dark song, he does accomplish those fairly easily.
+Romantic songs?
+He has yet to release one.

 “Rutsubo”, “Tonight”, “Ringo” and “Vampire Weekend” fit the bill of songs that are not necessarily romantic but tread sexy, highly suggestive territory, masking or, at times, being pretty bold about their darkness/melancholy.